Quality documentation for statistical institutes

 Recommendations of the OECD Council on Good Statistical Practice summarise general requirements for quality in statistics available in various documents, thus helping OECD countries to present their statistics compliant with the OECD requirements.
 Twelve recommendations generally meet the United Nations core principles for statistics and provisions of the European Statistics Code of Practice.

 Quality documentation of Latvian official statistics

-The Production System of Official Statistics (hereinafter – the PSOS) is established by statistical institutions and the Statistical Council.
-The managing institution of the PSOS is the Central Statistical Bureau of Latvia (hereinafter – the CSB), which implements functional subordination over other statistical institutions in the field of production of official statistics, providing methodological guidelines, by supervising the conformity of production of official statistics with the laws and regulations, and also by issuing orders that are required to produce official statistics.
+The National Statistical System of Latvia (hereinafter – NSS of Latvia) is established by statistical institutions and the Statistical Council.
+The managing institution of the NSS of Latvia is the Central Statistical Bureau of Latvia (hereinafter – the CSB), which implements functional subordination over other statistical institutions in the field of production of official statistics, providing methodological guidelines, by supervising the conformity of production of official statistics with the laws and regulations, and also by issuing orders that are required to produce official statistics.

-To ensure that PSOS has common principles and requirements, CSB has imposed total quality requirements for statistical institutions which are based on European Statistics Code of Practice and are explained in Guidelines for Implementation of European Statistics Code of Practice.
+To ensure that NSS of Latvia has common principles and requirements, CSB has developed the Quality Policy of the National Statistical System of Latvia and imposed total quality requirements for statistical institutions which are based on European Statistics Code of Practice.

 Guidelines for Implementation of European Statistics Code of Practice were developed to facilitate common perception and understanding of the requirements imposed by the Code of Practice.
 Based on the situation in Latvia, the Guidelines explain principles of the Code, as well as indicators and statistical terms used, moreover, requirements are supplemented with binding national legislation, explanatory information, and examples of good practice.